 Doctors consulted to give treatment method for baby Y. (Photo: Provided by the hospital)

 According to the medical history, baby Y. had a headache and high fever.
-She was given fever-reducing medicine and cooled down with a towel but it did not go down.
-A day later, baby Y. still had a high fever, was lethargic, had shaking hands and feet, was startled many times when awake, had difficulty breathing, and had purple rashes all over her body.
-The family took baby Y. to a higher level hospital, where she was diagnosed with grade 4 hand, foot and mouth disease, treated with endotracheal intubation, respiratory support, and quickly transferred to Children's Hospital 2.
+He was given fever-reducing medicine and a cooling bath, but it did not go down.
+A day later, baby Y. still had a high fever, was drowsy, had shaking hands and feet, was startled many times when awake, had difficulty breathing, and had purple rashes all over his body.
+The family took baby Y. to a higher level hospital, where he was diagnosed with grade 4 hand, foot, and mouth disease, treated with endotracheal intubation, respiratory support, and quickly transferred to Children's Hospital 2.

 After 3 weeks of intensive treatment, baby Y. has overcome the critical stage and will soon be discharged from the hospital.
 (Photo: Provided by the hospital)

-At the hospital, baby Y. was put on a ventilator, given IVIg (Immunoglobulin), used vasopressors, cardiac support drugs and continuous blood filtration.
-However, due to severe heart damage (myocardial cell necrosis, cardiac enzymes increased >5,000 times compared to normal); complex arrhythmia, ventricular tachycardia, affecting hemodynamics.
-Doctors treated him with multiple electric shocks, antiarrhythmic drugs and cardiopulmonary resuscitation but there was still no improvement.
+At the hospital, baby Y. was put on a ventilator, given IVIg (Immunoglobulin), used vasopressors, cardiac support drugs and continuous blood filtration intervention.
+However, due to severe heart damage (myocardial cell necrosis, cardiac enzymes increased >5,000 times compared to normal); complex arrhythmia, falling into ventricular tachycardia, affecting hemodynamics.
+Doctors treated him with electric shock multiple times, administered antiarrhythmic drugs and performed cardiopulmonary resuscitation but there was still no improvement.

 Therefore, a hospital-wide consultation was held.
 After examining and assessing the patient's condition, the doctors found that although baby Y. had severe heart and lung damage, he was still neurologically responsive, so they decided to intervene with ECMO technology for the baby.